Yolo Vision Shenzhen

 model = YOLO("yolo11n.pt")

-# 'persist=True' ensures IDs are maintained between frames
+# 'persist=True' ensures tracks are maintained between frames

-This code handles the entire pipeline, from detection to ID assignment, allowing developers to focus on high-level logic such as region counting or behavioral analysis.
-For further customization, refer to the tracking mode documentation.
+This simple workflow handles detection, association, and ID assignment automatically, allowing developers to focus on higher-level logic like region counting or behavioral triggers.
+For more details on configuration, refer to the tracking mode documentation.

 Join the Ultralytics community